-|Objectives||Upon successful completion of this course, students will be able to:
+On successful completion of the course students will be able to:

-1. Demonstrate progress from beginning levels of clinical competence toward intermediate levels of competence across all units of the Competency Based Occupational Standards for Speech Pathologists - Entry level ("CBOS") and in reasoning, communication, professionalism, and lifelong learning..
+1. Demonstrate progress from beginning levels of clinical competence toward intermediate levels of competence across all units of the Competency Based Occupational Standards for Speech Pathologists - Entry level ("CBOS") and in reasoning, communication, professionalism, and lifelong learning.

-2. Experience (directly or indirectly) clinical management of developmental disorders in the areas of language, speech, swallowing, voice, fluency and multi-modal communication in children..
+2. Experience (directly or indirectly) clinical management of developmental disorders in the areas of language, speech, swallowing, voice, fluency and multi-modal communication in children.

 3. Communicate their observations and clinical findings verbally and in writing in a professional and ethical manner.

 4. Demonstrate professional and ethical behaviour appropriate to the policies and procedures of the clinical placement setting.

 This course provides clinical practice experience with primarily paediatric clinical populations.